Guides to Heart Healthy Living

 The following guides provide important information on heart health and the health behaviours that can help you improve yours.
 Your rehab team will encourage you to read each of these during your time in the program.

 Online Resource Library

-Being diagnosed with a heart condition can be overwhelming, but you have more control over your heart health and living well with your condition than you realize.
-The resources in this library will provide you with information and tools to get you started on the road to a healthier heart!
+Being diagnosed with a heart condition can be overwhelming, but you have more control over your heart health than you realize.
+Below are a number of resources to provide you with the information and tools to get you started on the road to a healthier heart!